 Synopsis: A single mother (Emily Mortimer) has been writing her deaf son, Frankie (Jack McElhone), make-believe letters from his father—who she says has been away at sea on a ship—and she has to find a substitute father (Gerard Butler) when that ship comes to dock.
 In one scene, the boy goes to a Lending Library, and the librarian doesn’t realize he is deaf.

 Role Call: Elaine M. Ellis as Librarian—Information Provider (female)

 Related post: Moving mountains — all in a day’s work in ‘Dear Frankie’

 Details: Dir.
 Ned Benson.
 Perf.
 Jessica Chastain, James McAvoy, Viola Davis, Ciarán Hinds, Jess Weixler.
 Unison Films, 2014.

-Synopsis: There are 3 versions of this film: Her, Him, and Them.
-They reveal the different perspectives of a white married couple, Eleanor and Conor (played by Jessica Chastain and James McAvoy), who struggle to cope emotionally after a traumatic experience.
+Synopsis: There are 3 versions of this film: Her, Him, and Them, which reveal the different perspectives of a white married couple, Eleanor and Conor (Jessica Chastain and James McAvoy), who struggle to cope emotionally after a traumatic experience.
 Jess Weixler plays Katy, Eleanor’s sister, and she manages the periodicals at a public library.
 Katy is seen in the Her and Them versions, with extended and additional scenes in the Her version.

 Role Call: Jess Weixler as Katy — Atypical Portrayal (female)